cjamanambu/cjamanambu/README.md

 ---

 Hi, I'm CJ Amanambu, a driven and effective self-learner with a huge passion for technology and problem-solving.
 I have learnt to think of solutions first as an ideology not as software.
-Consequently, my interests currently lie in delivering highly accessible software with shared pain and responsibility using DevOps principles.
+Consequently, my interests currently lie in delivering highly accessible web solutions with shared pain and responsibility using DevOps principles.

 Personally, I want to: